Diuven/aggregating-funnels/readme.md

 ## List of claims from the paper supported by the artifact

-- Given a machine with > 80 logical cores, the graphs generated should be similar to the ones reported in our paper (up to the corresponding core count)
+- Given a machine with > 80 logical cores with numactl, the graphs generated should be similar to the ones reported in our paper (up to the corresponding core count)

 ## Notes